 “the intentional infliction of physical pain, including, without limitation, hitting, pinching or striking.”1

-This includes such forms of punishment as a smack or a spanking.
+This includes forms of punishment such as smacking or spanking.

 2. Can parents use corporal punishment in Nevada?

 A child’s parents (or guardians) are permitted to use reasonable physical discipline on their children.
-But if the physical force becomes excessive or results in physical injury or mental injury, then it crosses the line into abuse or neglect of a child.2
+That said, if the physical force becomes excessive or results in bodily injury or mental injury, then it crosses the line into abuse or neglect of a child.2

 Examples of excessive (and thus illegal) physical punishment may include:

-- Keeping the child in an enclosed, uncomfortable space
+- Keeping the child in an enclosed, uncomfortable space, or

 3. Can schools physically discipline students?